 Quentin Tarantino Music

 Quentin Tarantino music is perfect.
-In fact, every time you hear Tarantino talk about music in an interview, he will mention how he finds the most interesting moments in cinema as those that are accompanied by music, and that extends to his own work as well.
+In fact, every time you hear Tarantino talk about music in an interview, he will mention how he finds the most interesting moments in cinema is when songs create iconic cinematic moments, and that extends to his own work as well.

 You'll learn from Quentin Tarantino quotes and interviews that he spent the entire music budget for Reservoir Dogs on a single track.
 He was so passionate about a particular moment that he wanted in the film, and he had to have that specific song for the scene to work so effectively.